auth0/docs/articles/dashboard/guides/applications/enable-universal-links.md

 * `Team ID`;
 * `Bundle identifier`.

-This guide will show you how to enable universal links support for your Auth0-registered application using the Auth0 Dashboard.
+This guide will show you how to enable universal links support for your Auth0-registered application using Auth0's Dashboard.

 ## Find Your Apple `Team ID` and `Bundle Identifier`